kobemarco/book-main/Laboratories/intro.md

 # **Laboratory**

 <p align="justify">
-In this section you will find hands-on coding tasks and applied data experiments.
+This section are the hands-on coding tasks and applied data experiments.
 </p>

 <div class="gallery-section">